bosskabouter/volatalk/README.md

     TODO: encrypt endpoint with a secret shared between the user and the pushserver (possibly using the same connection token for PeerServer authentication).
 Other contacts do not need to know user's endpoint, just give them a cypher which the pushserver knows how to handle.

-#### An invitation
+#### Invite

-The URL inside the QR code contains;
+Users can invite others by sharing an invitation.
+The invitation is a URL pointing to the origin from the invitor installed PWA (https://volatalk.org), concatenated with the following parameters;

-    1. The Peer ID of the invitor
+    1. f - The Peer ID of the invitor
-    2. An additional invitation text
+    2. k - An additional invitation text
-    3. The signature based on (1 + 2), signed with invitor's private key
+    3. s - The signature based on (1 + 2), signed with invitor's private key

-This prevents others from inviting for me, only a user can create a signed invite from his account.
+A signed invitation prevents people from inviting for me, only a user can create a signed invite.
 Others could however resend an invitation the user sent out earlier.

+The URL can be shown and read with the QR Show/Read functionality.

     TODO: Rethink invite idea.
 Why not share pubids directly.
 You can always block someone.